Career Guide

 The path to becoming a Georgia game warden follows five core steps:

-1. Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + bachelor's preferred), and a clean background for Georgia.
+- Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + bachelor's preferred, and a clean record are the entry bar in Georgia.

-3. Apply and pass the entrance exams — Georgia Department of Natural Resources administers a written exam, physical agility test, oral interview, and background investigation.
+- Submit your application and clear the exam battery — The Georgia Department of Natural Resources, Law Enforcement Division stages a written test, physical agility assessment, oral board, and background investigation.

-4. Graduate from the academy — Complete the Georgia Public Safety Training Center (GPSTC / POST certified) program.
+- Earn your academy diploma — Finish the Georgia Public Safety Training Center (GPSTC / POST certified) program.

 For the full nationwide walkthrough, see our how to become a game warden guide.